jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 2.  **Task 2.2:** Add logic to the gateway controller to configure the `Gateway` with the `ext_authz` filter pointing to `kube-auth-proxy`.
 3.  **Task 2.3:** Implement the OpenShift OAuth integration for `kube-auth-proxy`.
 4.  **Task 2.4:** Extend the `Auth` CRD (`auth_types.go`) to include fields for OIDC configuration (issuer URL, client ID, client secret name).
 5.  **Task 2.5:** Implement the OIDC integration, reading the configuration from the extended `Auth` CR.
+This includes the graceful handling logic to set a "waiting" status condition if the provider is OIDC but the configuration is incomplete.
 6.  **Task 2.6:** Complete the research spike for detecting the cluster's auth mode and implement the detection logic or the explicit DSCI configuration.

 ### Phase 3: Component Migration